A Deep Dive into Sculpture Materials: From Ancient Traditions to Modern Innovations

 B. Wood: Organic Forms and Expressive Textures

 Wood, with its inherent warmth and organic beauty, has been a favored material for sculpture across diverse cultures.
-Different wood types – from the fine grain of cherry to the robust strength of oak – offer unique properties affecting both the artistic process and the final aesthetic.
+Different wood types – from the fine grain of cherry to the solid strength of oak – offer unique properties affecting both the artistic process and the final aesthetic.

 -